-We believe in aligning beauty with a community spirit + making a difference in another person's life.
+We believe in aligning beauty with a community spirit.
 Relish in the space of being able to celebrate the different forms of beauty with your hair extensions while knowing that you're also practicing the art of giving.

 5% of your purchase will go towards making a difference in an Indonesian child's life.

 At the very beginning of the project they asked the villagers what they felt was their number one priority.
 They chose education for their children.
 At the time, the nearest government schools were 4-6km away and, in some hamlets, illiteracy rates reached 70-100%.